maitruong-data/Ecommerce-Web-Performance-Customer-Purchasing-Behaviour-Analysis-SQL-BigQuery/README.md

 ## I. PROJECT OVERVIEW
 This project contains an eCommerce dataset that I will explore using SQL on Google BigQuery.

 **Business goals:**
 This project analyzes Google Analytics 360 e-commerce sessions to find practical levers for **growing monthly revenue**.
-I compare baseline performance and seasonality (visits, pageviews, transactions), with focus on July, and evaluate **channel quality** and **onsite funnel efficiency** using bounce rate, revenue per session, and the view → add-to-cart → purchase path.
-The analysis identifies which traffic sources to scale or fix, where users drop off, the expected AOV/upsell potential, and **cross-sell pairs** for “frequently bought together”, turning raw GA data into concrete actions for acquisition, conversion, and merchandising.
+I compare baseline performance and seasonality (visits, pageviews, transactions), with focus on July, and evaluate **channel quality** and **onsite funnel efficiency** including traffic patterns, bounce rate, revenue per session/ traffic source, and the view → add-to-cart → purchase path.
+The analysis identifies which traffic sources to scale or fix, where users drop off, the expected AOV/upsell potential, and **cross-sell pairs** for “frequently bought together”, turning raw data into concrete actions for acquisition, conversion, and merchandising.

 ## II.
 DATASET
 **Dataset access:**